martinvonz/jj/docs/conflicts.md

 ## Introduction

-Like [Pijul](https://pijul.org/) and [Darcs](http://darcs.net/) but unlike most other VCSs, Jujutsu can record conflicted states in commits.
+Unlike most other VCSs, Jujutsu can record conflicted states in commits.
 For example, if you rebase a commit and it results in a conflict, the conflict will be recorded in the rebased commit and the rebase operation will succeed.
 You can then resolve the conflict whenever you want.
 Conflicted states can be further rebased, merged, or backed out.
 Note that what's stored in the commit is a logical representation of the conflict, not conflict *markers*; rebasing a conflict doesn't result in a nested conflict markers (see [technical doc](technical/conflicts.md) for how this works).